Governor Mills Declares State of Civil Emergency for Coastal Counties Impacted by Flooding; Urges Maine People to Prepare for Coming Storm

 The Governor declared the State of Civil Emergency verbally as permitted under state statute.
 A written copy of Governor Mills' declaration will be available within 24 hours once field with the Secretary of State.
 The State of the Civil Emergency will last for one week, and the Governor will continue to evaluate the necessity of it on a day-to-day basis.

-The Governor also launched an online “Maine Flood Resources and Assistance Hub” that aggregates information, resources, and assistance for Maine people impacted by flooding and damages.
-The information is available at: https://www.maine.gov/governor/mills/flood.
+The Governor also launched an online "Maine Flood Resources and Assistance Hub" that aggregates information, resources, and assistance for Maine people impacted by flooding and damages.
+The information is available at: /governor/mills/flood.